Wren is deeply object oriented, so most code consists of invoking methods on objects, usually something like this:

 need optional parameters or any kind of control flow to handle the different

 It’s also faster to execute.
-Since we know how many arguments are passed at compile time, we can compile this to directly call the right method and avoid any “if I got two arguments do this…” logic.
+Since we know how many arguments are passed at compile time, we can compile this to directly call the right method and avoid any “if I got two arguments do this…” runtime work.

 Some methods exist to expose a stored or computed property of an object.
 These are getters and have no parentheses: